Dutton | 2018

 Dutton | 2017

 I love Meg Gardiner.
 She is a favourite author of mine.
 Anything she writes I want to read.
 Anything she has to say about writing, I want to hear.
-She is a smart, detail-oriented author with a talent for writing action-packed mysteries with perfectly placed twists.
+She is a brilliant author with a talent for writing action-packed mysteries with perfectly placed twists.

 UNSUB is, by far, my new favourite novel by her.